Ex-U.S. marine held by Russia on spying charge complains of threats

 Whelan thought the flash drive contained holiday photos, the lawyer has said.

+Whelan’s brother, David Whelan, said his sibling had been falsely accused, wrongfully detained, and will “continue to be mistreated unless one of the governments of the nations of which he is a citizen intervene on his behalf.”

+“Paul’s defense team has been clear in their communications to us that Paul is being held, and coerced, in order to gain a confession,” David Whelan told Reuters in an email.

-During the hearing on Friday, Whelan asked the court to have FSB investigator Alexei Khizhnyak taken off the case and accused him of “insulting my dignity and threatening my life”, the Interfax news agency reported.
+During Friday’s hearing, Whelan asked the court to have FSB investigator Alexei Khizhnyak taken off the case and accused him of “insulting my dignity and threatening my life,” the Interfax news agency reported.

 The judge told Whelan he only had the right under Russian law to request the replacement of court or prosecuting officials, but not an investigator.

-Reporting by Maxim Rodionov; writing by Tom Balmforth; editing by John Stonestreet and Angus MacSwan
+Reporting by Tom Balmforth and Maxim Rodionov in Moscow; Additional reporting by Brendan O'Brien in Milwaukee; Writing by Tom Balmforth; Editing by John Stonestreet, Angus MacSwan and Bill Trott